On $\beta=6$ Tracy-Widom distribution and the second Calogero-Painlev\'e system: Introduction and Main Result

 where

+It was shown in \cite{Bourgade_erdos_yau} that this distribution is the same for a large class of potentials $V(\lambda)$.
 Cases $\beta = 1, 2, 4$ known as Gaussian orthogonal (GOE), Gaussian unitary (GUE) and Gaussian symplectic (GSE) ensembles.
-Indeed, in these cases, distribution (\ref{densityeigenvalues}) describes the statistics of the eigenvalues of orthogonal, Hermitian, and symplectic random matrices, respectively, with i.i.d. matrix entries.
-The corresponding limiting edge distribution functions $F_{\beta}(s)$ are then becoming the classical {\it Tracy-Widom distributions} \cite{TW}.
+In fact, in these cases, the distribution \eqref{densityeigenvalues} describes the statistics of the eigenvalues of orthogonal, Hermitian, and symplectic random matrices, respectively, with i.i.d. matrix entries.
+The corresponding limiting edge distribution functions $F_{\beta}(s)$ are then becoming the classical {\it Tracy-Widom distributions} \cite{TW, Tracy_widom_orthogoanl}.
 They admit explicit representations either as the Airy kernel Fredholm determinants or in terms of the Hastings-McLeod solution of the second Painlev\'e equation.
 These representations, in turn, allow one to evaluate the asymptotic expansions of $F_{\beta}(t)$ as $t \to \pm\infty$, i.e. the so-called {\it tail asymptotics}.

 A principal issue is the asymptotic analysis of $F_{\beta}(s)$ beyond the classical values $\beta = 1, 2, 4$.
 The crux of the problem is that the orthogonal polynomial approach, which is the principal technique in the random matrix case, is not available for general $\beta$.
 However, several highly nontrivial conjectures concerning the general $\beta$ ensembles have been suggested.
-An excellent presentation of the state of art in this area is given in the survey by P. Forrester \cite{For}.
-The current principal heuristic result concerning the asymptotic behavior of the generalized Tracy-Widom distribution $F_{\beta}(t)$ was obtained in 2010 by G. Borot, B. Eynard, S. N. Majumdar and C. Nadal and it reads as follows. \begin{conjecture} (\cite{BEMN}) The constant term $\chi$ is also explicitly predicted.
+An excellent presentation of the state of the art in this area is given in the survey by P. Forrester \cite{For}.
+The current principal heuristic result concerning the asymptotic behavior of the generalized Tracy-Widom distribution $F_{\beta}(t)$ was obtained in 2010 by G. Borot, B. Eynard, S. N. Majumdar and C. Nadal and it reads as follows. \begin{conjecture}[\cite{BEMN}] The constant term $\chi$ is also explicitly predicted.
 Indeed, it is claimed that